Jonathan Mayhew: Theological views

 So liberal were his theological views that when he was to be ordained minister of the West Church in Boston in 1747, only two ministers attended the first council called for the ordination, and it was necessary to summon a second council.
 Mayhew's preaching made his church essentially the first Unitarian Congregational church in New England, though it was never officially Unitarian.
 He preached the strict unity of God, the subordinate nature of Christ, and salvation by character.
 Like other Unitarians of this time, Mayhew believed God punished whole communities if the people were not moral and pious enough.
+But Mayhew did affirm "the divinity of the Son of God" and never explicitly denied (as Arians do) that the Son is co-eternal with the Father.

 On March 20, 1760, Boston experienced a fire that consumed over three hundred buildings and left about a thousand people without homes.
 Three days later, Mayhew preached a sermon that proclaimed that God had caused the fire to chastise Bostonians.
-Mayhew declared that God had “determined to let loose his wrath upon the city to ‘rebuke us in his anger, and chasten us in his hot displeasure’. ” Therefore, Mayhew said, God “caused his wind to blow; and suddenly raised it to such a height, that all endeavours to put a stop to the raging flames, were ineffectual”.
+Mayhew declared that God had “determined to let loose his wrath upon the city to ‘rebuke us in his anger, and chasten us in his hot displeasure’.”
+Therefore, Mayhew said, God “caused his wind to blow; and suddenly raised it to such a height, that all endeavours to put a stop to the raging flames, were ineffectual”.
 Mayhew finished his sermon by warning the people of Boston that unless they repented and reformed enough, they should expect an even greater punishment.